supasuma/react-teaching/src/pages/1-react-jsx-lesson.md

 You can put ANY valid JavaScript expression within those curly braces.

 Beware that JSX uses `className` rather than `class` within the HTML-like bits - I think there are few other instances of this as well.

-React deals with it's separation of concerns using *components*.

 ###Other "interesting" bits to know about JSX